Aejkatappaja/phone-corp/README.md

 - But I had to make choices because i lost a lot of times trying to refactor and deal with errors.
 - I started by establishing a little sketch on [`Excalidraw`](https://excalidraw.com/) and took some notes to define the logic, structure and path i wanted to create.
 - I improved my skills working on this project and i consider this as a really good point for me.
+- A little bit frustrated to had no time to create a little frontend interface to have something to show.